That-Dev-Girl-Sites/jhalabi.com/_posts/2017-10-02-screen-reader-survey-results.md

 ---
 layout: post
-title: "Screen Reader Survey Results"
+title: "Screen reader survey results"
 date: "2017-10-02"
+redirect_from: "/blog/screen-reader-survey-results"
 categories:
   - accessibility
+excerpt: I wanted to learn about how users interact with links on a site.
 ---

 I launched a survey to help me answer some lingering questions I have had about what tools screen reader users user to navigate websites.
 Specifically, I wanted to learn about how users interact with links on a site.